lee2sman/PirateBoxExperiments/README.md

 # Raspberry Pi

-Tested on Raspberry Pi B.
+Tested on Raspberry Pi B. With piratebox disk image greater than version 1.1 (i think) it is not necessary to actually install anything after starting this thing up.
+At minimum, one should change the password.
+If you want imageboard/discussionboard, you'll need to run other steps, see [setupRaspPiImgChatBoards.md].

-## To turn on piratebox
+## To turn on Pi piratebox

 ```
 sudo systemctl start minidlna